microsoft/FluidFramework/docs/content/docs/start/tree-start.md

 const { container } = await client.createContainer(containerSchema, "2");
 ```

-After creating a `SharedTree`, you need to create a `TreeView` from it to read and edit the data on the tree.
+After creating a `SharedTree`, you need to create a `TreeView`.
+A `TreeView` provides the interface for reading and editing data on the `SharedTree`.
 This is done by calling `viewWith` on the `SharedTree` with your tree configuration.

-A `TreeView` is an editable view of a (version control style) branch of a `SharedTree` which conforms to a user defined schema that is provided to the tree configuration.

 ```
 const treeConfiguration = new TreeViewConfiguration(